finnhodgkin/learn-phoenix-todo-example/README.md

 ### Create a new Phoenix project
 Run `mix phx.new ptodos`.

-This creates a new `ptodos` directory with a simple Phoenix server.
+This creates a new `ptodos` directory with a simple Phoenix server setup.

+### Run through the file structure of Phoenix applications as well as the differences between 1.3 and <1.3

 ### Build the database
 Run `mix Ecto.create`